 The DGBP funds partnerships between commercial and non-commercial partners based on an innovative business case with an impact in developing countries and works in coherence with Danish strategic priorities in the partner countries.
 Each partnership contributes to green transition and inclusive growth.
-The success of the partnerships is dependent on both commercial and non-commercial partners.
-Good partnerships involve a joint understanding of both commercial and development aims.
-By engaging private sector finance and competencies in combination with the knowledge about development challenges of non-commercial partners, the DGBP aims to contribute to the Sustainable Development Goals (SDG), and in particular climate change, environmental and biodiversity degradation, and inclusive growth.
+The success of the partnerships is dependent on the collaboration between the commercial and non-commercial partners.
+Successful partnerships involve a joint understanding of both commercial and development aims.
+By engaging private sector finance and competencies in combination with the knowledge about development challenges of non-commercial partners, the DGBP aims to contribute to the Sustainable Development Goals (SDG), and in particular climate change, environmental and/or biodiversity degradation, and inclusive growth.